NOTICE OF MEETING

 Changing proxy instructions and replacement proxy forms

-7. If you need a new proxy form for any reason (including changing your proxy instructions), please (i) contact Lisa De Winter, Executive Assistant to the Chief Executive at Meriden Business Park, Copse Drive, Meriden, West Midlands CV5 9RG to request a new proxy form and (ii) submit the new proxy appointment as set out above.
+7. If you need a new proxy form for any reason (including changing your proxy instructions), please (i) contact Sarah Jackson, Chief Operating Officer, at Meriden Business Park, Copse Drive, Meriden, West Midlands CV5 9RG to request a new proxy form and (ii) submit the new proxy appointment as set out above.
 Please note that the cut-off time for receipt of proxies (see above) also applies in relation to replacement proxies; any replacement proxy received after the relevant cut-off time will be disregarded.

 If you submit more than one valid proxy form, the form received last before the latest time for the receipt of proxies will take precedence.